mwcremer/dnd-bx/class.md

 **_Combat:_** Magic-users may only use daggers and are unable to use shields or wear any kind of armour.
 For this reason, magic-users are weak at low levels and, in an adventuring group, should be protected.

 **_Magical Research:_** A magic-user of any level may spend time and money to research new spells to add to his or her spell book.
 When a magic-user reaches 9th level, he or she is also able to create magic items and research other magical effects.
-These rules are detailed in the [**_Magic_**](core.md#magic) section of [**_B/X Essentials: Core Rules_**](core.md).
+These rules are detailed in the [**_Magic_**](core.md#magic) section.

 **_Spell Casting:_** Magic-users carry spell books that hold the written formulae for arcane spells.
 A magic-user can only memorize a certain number of spells at any given time.
 The spell casting chart (below) shows both the number of spells in the magic-user's spell book and the number he or she may memorize, determined by the character's experience level.
 Thus, a 1st level magic-user has one spell in his or her spell book, selected by the referee (who may allow the player to choose).
-The rules for arcane spell casting and spell books are described in the [**_Magic_**](core.md#magic) section of [**_B/X Essentials: Core Rules_**](core.md).
-The list of spells available to magic-users is provided in [**_B/X Essentials: Cleric and Magic-User Spells_**](spells.md).
+The rules for arcane spell casting and spell books are described in the [**_Magic_**](core.md#magic) section.
+The list of spells available to magic-users is provided in [**_Magic-User Spell List_**](spells.md#magic_user_spell_list).

 **_Using Magic Items:_** As spell casters, magic-users are able to use magic scrolls of spells on their spell list.
 There are also items (e.g. magic wands) that may only be used by magic-users or elves.